ec-europa/europa-component-library/docs/Migrating-v4.md

 - Renamed twig paramter `default_icon_path` to `icon_path`, to be consistent with other components
 - Tags now wrap on several lines by default.
 New twig parameter `nowrap` added to force display of the tag on one line.
 - Added possibilty to handle set of tags.
 Twig template and corresponding css have been added.
+  [>beta.2]: tag set is now using an html list markup

 ## Customizing the display